A5hleyRich/buddypress-admin-only-profile-fields/readme.txt

 == Installation ==

 1. Upload `bp-admin-only-profile-fields` to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.
+= How do I change who can view and edit the hidden field? =

+Add the following filter to your theme’s functions.php file, substituting *manage_options* with the desired capability:
+`add_filter( 'bp_admin_only_profile_fields_cap', 'edit_others_posts' ); // Editors`

 == Screenshots ==

+1. Edit field BuddyPress screen.

 == Changelog ==